lambdista/try/README.md

 ### Integer sum ###
 An important property of `Try` is its ability to *pipeline* (*chain* if you prefer)  operations, catching exceptions along the way thanks to its `flatMap` method.
-If you are not a seasoned functional programmer concepts such as `flatMap/map` might not be easy to grasp at first.
-However you'll get used to them and, in the end, you'll love them.
+If you are not a functional programmer concepts such as `flatMap/map` might not be easy to grasp at first.
+However you'll get used to them when you become one and, in the end, you'll love them.
 Moreover you're going to encounter these methods more and more often since some important Java 8 classes already implement them (e.g. `java.util.Optional` and `java.util.stream.Stream`).
 Anyway for the moment just take for granted that to pipeline more than two operations, say N, you just need to chain them by using N - 1